 In order to deliver our Community Strategic Plan, we require clear strategies that set out what type of organisation we need to be and how we plan to get there.
-A summary of how these identified strategies map to the identified gaps is contained in Appendix A.

 3.1 Best Employer

 To be a Best Employer we must ensure that our organisation is a great place to work.